Neil Hannon: Career

 Hannon won the 2007 Choice Music Prize for his 2006 album, Victory for the Comic Muse.
 It was announced the following day that he had left EMI by 'mutual consent'.
 When the band Keane played at the O2 Arena in London that July, "A Bad Dream" was introduced by Hannon, who read the poem "An Irish Airman Foresees His Death" by W. B. Yeats, upon which the song is based.

 In 2009, Hannon collaborated with Thomas Walsh from the Irish band Pugwash to create a cricket-themed pop album, under the name the Duckworth Lewis Method.
 The first single, "The Age of Revolution", was released in June 2009, and was followed by an eponymous full-length album the week after.
 The group's second album, Sticky Wickets, came out in 2013.

 Hannon composed the music for a stage adaptation of Arthur Ransome's novel Swallows and Amazons (1930), which premiered in December 2010 at the Bristol Old Vic, with book and lyrics by Helen Edmundson.
 A new Divine Comedy album, Bang Goes the Knighthood, was released in May 2010.

 On 20 April 2012, Hannon's first opera commission, Sevastopol, was performed by the Royal Opera House in London.
 The piece was part of a program called OperaShots, which invites musicians not typically working within the opera medium to create an opera, and was based upon Leo Tolstoy's Sevastopol Sketches.
 Hannon's second opera for which he composed the music, In May (with book by Frank Alva Buecheler and English translations by Tim Clarke), premiered at Lancaster University's Nuffield Theatre in May 2013.

 In 2013, Hannon was commissioned by the Southbank Centre to compose a piece for the Royal Festival Hall's refurbished organ: To Our Fathers in Distress, "a kind of oratorio" for chorus, strings and organ, premiered at the Hall in London on 22 March 2014, as part of the Pull Out All the Stop Festival, and was inspired by Hannon's father, the Rt Rev Brian Hannon, who had suffered from Alzheimer's disease before his death in 2022.
 In 2015, Neil won the 2015 Legend Award from the Oh Yeah organisation in Belfast.

 Hannon wrote the soundtrack and songs for the Irish sci-fi film LOLA, for which he won an IFTA Award at the 2024 IFTAs.

 Hannon wrote the songs for the 2023 musical film Wonka.

+Following his work on Wonka, Hannon, with Dougal Wilson and Mark Burton, co-wrote the song "Let's Prepare for Paddington" for the 2024 film Paddington in Peru.

 On 28 January 2024 Hannon was the guest of Michael Berkeley on the BBC Radio 3 programme Private Passions.
 His choices included Chopin's Nocturne in E flat major, Op 9, No. 2, Ravel's String Quartet in F major and "Montague Terrace (In Blue)" by Scott Walker.